Poland–Sweden relations: 19th century

+20th century

 During both World War I and World War II, the Polish community in Sweden were very supportive of independent Poland without being controlled by both the Germans and the Russians.
+After Poland regained independence following World War I, a ferry connection between Gdynia and Trelleborg was established and trade between Poland and Sweden was intense.
+Poland imported ore, while Sweden imported coal.
+In 1936, the Swedish Sailor's House was opened in Gdynia, with a hotel for Swedish sailors, a Swedish consulate and chapel.

-Especially during World War II, several members of Home Army used Sweden, a neutral country, to facilitate and fund the Polish resistance.
+During World War II, Sweden refused the idea of forming a Polish air squadron on its territory to assist Finland against the Soviet invasion for fear of a German and Soviet reaction, and claiming Swedish neutrality.
+Several members of Home Army used Sweden to facilitate and fund the Polish resistance.
 The Polish resistance movement, in cooperation with Polish outposts in Sweden, organized escapes of Poles from German-occupied Poland to Sweden by sea.
 The Polish and Swedish intelligence services cooperated with each other, as well as the Polish resistance and the Consulate of Sweden in Gdynia.
 The Polish resistance also facilitated escapes to Sweden by Jews rescued from the Holocaust and British, French and Russian prisoners of war escaping from German POW camps and forced labour camps.
 Swedish sailors generally helped in escapes, but there were occasional exceptions to this rule.
 In addition, secret correspondence between the Polish resistance in the occupied country and the Polish government-in-exile was smuggled through Sweden, and a portion of the Polish gold reserve, the part held in Lithuanian-annexed Wilno, was secretly evacuated to Sweden by the Poles with the help of the Japanese (see Japan–Poland relations).

 In 1948, the Polish Veterans Association in Gothenburg was established by former Polish prisoners of Nazi German concentration camps, and in 1962 it was transformed into the Polish Cultural Association in Gothenburg.
 In 1973, the Polish Institute in Stockholm was founded.
 In 1975, a memorial to the victims of the Katyn massacre was unveiled in Stockholm by the local Polish community.

+21st century

+In 2008, Eastern Partnership, a joint initiative of the European Union governing the EU's relationship with the post-Soviet states was initiated by Poland in co-operation with Sweden.
+It was presented by the foreign ministers of Poland and Sweden at the EU's General Affairs and External Relations Council in Brussels on 26 May 2008 and inaugurated by the EU in Prague, Czech Republic on 7 May 2009.

 In July 2018, Poland sent 139 firefighters and 44 vehicles to Sweden, the largest such group from a foreign country to help extinguish the 2018 Sweden wildfires.
 The Polish firefighters were warmly welcomed by the Swedish population en route to the fires, and during the operation, they even saved the village of Kårböle from the fire.

+In July 2022, Poland fully approved Sweden's application for NATO membership.

 Cooperation

-Poland and Sweden are the scheduled hosts of the 2023 World Men's Handball Championship.
+Poland and Sweden have hosted the 2023 World Men's Handball Championship.